 If you have a past bankruptcy, getting approved for an auto loan can be difficult.
 Although it might seem hopeless, it is possible to find an auto loan after filing bankruptcy.
 There are many lenders who specialize in handling subprime auto loans and they all evaluate what constitutes risk differently.
 Hence, one lender may offer you a loan that another lender has already denied.
-If your bankruptcy is recent, applying for a bankruptcy auto loan online, rather than at a large bank, will save you time and frustration.
+If your bankruptcy is recent, searching for a bankruptcy auto loan online, rather than at a large bank, will save you time and frustration.

 Car Loans in Active Bankruptcy